RostislavIndyukovUofG/TestingProject/README.md

 # TestingProject - Simple Game Store

 This project aims to create a very simple pseudo video game store which is accessed using a console interface.
-The program reads in data about a selection of video games from a local CSV file and ocnverts it into a series Game objects that the user can view.
+The program reads in data about a selection of video games from a local CSV file and converts it into a series of Game objects that the user can view.

 The user is able to select from a series of commands, including: viewing the store's stock, adding to/removing from a basket, and purchasing the basket.